Your Florida AC System (Part 3)

-This post, your Florida HVAC system (Part 3), recaps the major components taken into consideration when determining the right size AC for your Fort Myers or Cape Coral Florida home.
+This post, your Florida AC System (Part 3), recaps the major components taken into consideration when determining the right size AC for your Fort Myers or Cape Coral Florida home.
 In addition, this information helps to explain the difference between your system in Florida and your system up north.
-For a more detailed perspective, read Part 1 and Part 2.

 Below are 10 major factors a professional technician will consolidate into what is known as a Manual J Load Calculation.
 As a result, this formula will determine the correct size AC for your home.

 Major Factors Impacting The Size Of Your AC